Building Something New Featured

 i.
 Weighing horizons

-Here’s something curious: when researchers analyze startup post-mortems, lack of funding appears as a cause of death in nearly half the cases.
-But dig deeper and you discover something troubling – these weren’t companies that couldn’t raise money.
+In startup post-mortems, lack of funding appears as a cause of death in nearly half the cases.
+But dig deeper and you discover something subtler – these weren’t companies that couldn’t raise money.
 They were companies built on the assumption that money would keep coming.
 Consider this pattern.
 A promising startup raises several million in initial funding.
 They build a team, develop a product, gain some traction.
 Eighteen months later, they’re dead.
 What happened?
 They structured their entire operation around the next funding round that never materialized.
 Not because the business was inherently flawed, but because they never built a machine that could run without continuous capital infusion.
 The psychology here is fascinating.
 When you have external funding, or even the promise of it, something shifts in how you make decisions.
 You optimize for growth metrics that impress investors rather than sustainable economics.
 You hire ahead of revenue.
 You delay hard decisions about unit economics because the next round will give you runway to figure it out.
 But what if the next round doesn’t come?
 What if it takes three months longer than expected?
 Six months?
 The companies that structure themselves around external validation – whether it’s funding, partnerships, or acquisition offers – create a particular kind of fragility.
 They’re like organisms that can only survive in very specific conditions.

 ii.
 Meet the market

 Every founder begins with conviction.
 This problem needs solving.
 This solution will change everything.
 This vision must exist in the world.
 The depth of that conviction often determines who starts companies and who just talks about it.
 But here’s where things get complicated: markets have no capacity for sharing your conviction.
 They only respond to value they can perceive and problems they actually experience.
-The data on startup failure is unforgiving on this point.
 The single largest cause of death?
 Building something nobody wants.
 Not building it poorly, not marketing it wrong, not pricing it incorrectly.
 Building the wrong thing entirely.
 How does this happen to smart, dedicated people?
 Part of it is a cognitive trap.
 When you’ve identified a problem, especially one you’ve experienced personally, it’s natural to assume others share that experience.
 When you’ve imagined a solution, especially an elegant one, it’s natural to assume others will see its value.
 But markets don’t work on assumption.
 They work on actual behavior – will people pay money to solve this particular problem in this particular way?
 The pattern often looks like this: a company raises substantial funding to revolutionize how people consume video content on mobile devices.
 The founders had data showing people watched billions of hours on phones.
 They had research indicating dissatisfaction with existing platforms.
 They had a vision for something demonstrably better.
-Eighteen months and many millions later, they discovered something crushing: people were dissatisfied but not enough to change behavior.
-The problem existed but wasn’t acute enough to overcome switching costs.
-This pattern repeats endlessly.
-Founders fall in love with their solution rather than staying obsessed with the problem.
-They build features that demonstrate technical capability rather than solve specific pain points.
-They add complexity that makes sense from their perspective but creates confusion from the user’s.
+Eighteen months and many millions later, they discovered something crushing: people were dissatisfied but not enough to change behavior at the pace the funding required.
+The problem existed, but wasn’t acute enough to overcome switching costs within their runway.

 iii.
-Bodycounts nobody talks about
+Body counts nobody talks about

 We talk about burn rate in terms of money, but there’s another kind of depletion that happens when building companies.
 It’s measured in relationships – the ones that don’t survive the pressure, the ones that never form because you’re absent, the ones that transform beyond recognition.
 Nobody includes this in their business plan, but perhaps they should.
-The statistics tell a stark story.
 Among co-founders, about half will experience irreparable rupture within four years.
 The entrepreneur divorce rate runs significantly higher than the general population.
 Over half of CEOs report loneliness that impairs their performance.
 These aren’t side effects – they’re systematic outcomes of the choices required to build something from nothing.
 Consider a founder who started a company with his best friend from college.
 They’d dreamed about it for years, planned every detail, agreed on everything important.
 Eighteen months in, they could barely stand to be in the same room.
 What happened?
 Success, actually.
 The company grew, pressures mounted, and they discovered something terrible: they had different risk tolerances that only emerged under extreme stress.
 One wanted to raise more funding and grow faster.
 The other wanted to maintain control and grow sustainably.
 Both positions were reasonable.
 Neither was wrong.
 But the gap between them widened with each decision until collaboration became conflict.
 They eventually split, with one buying out the other.
 The company survived, the friendship didn’t.
+This pattern – people who matter leaving when things get difficult – extends beyond co-founders.
+Founders’ marriages dissolve not from lack of love but from lack of presence.
+When you’re working eighteen-hour days, when your mind is always on the business even when your body is home, when every conversation eventually returns to company problems, something erodes.
+The partner who was initially supportive becomes resentful.
+The life you were supposedly building together becomes a life lived separately.

 iv.
 Compound interest of technical shortcuts

 Every codebase tells a story of the conditions under which it was created.
 The rushed patches before demo days.
 The hardcoded values that were supposed to be temporary.
 The architectural decisions made when you had three users that now serve three thousand.
 Technical debt isn’t just a metaphor – it’s a mathematical reality that compounds faster than most financial obligations.
 Here’s how it typically unfolds.
 You’re bootstrapping, burning through savings, desperate to get something working.
 The “right” way to build a feature would take two weeks.
 The quick way takes two days.
 The quick way is obviously correct – you need to validate the idea, get users, generate revenue.
 You’ll fix it later when you have resources.
 But later arrives differently than expected.
 The quick solution works, users adopt it, and now it’s load-bearing infrastructure.
 Fixing it means risking stability.
 Meanwhile, you’re building new features on top of the shaky foundation.
 Each new feature adds complexity, making the original fix harder.
 The two-week refactor becomes a two-month rebuild becomes an impossible untangling.
 Consider a platform that grew to millions in revenue while running on architecture designed for hundreds of users.
 The founders knew it needed rebuilding but could never find the “right” time.
 Customer demands kept coming.
 Competition kept pressing.
 Growth kept accelerating.
 Then one day, the system started failing under load.
 Not dramatically, just slowly – queries taking seconds instead of milliseconds, random timeouts, mysterious data inconsistencies.
+They had to stop everything and rebuild while the business was running.
+Some customers left.
+Competitors gained ground.
+The rebuild that would have taken two months early on took eight months and nearly killed the company.

 v.
 Emotional intelligence as business infrastructure